Sen. Bernie Sanders Officially Enters 2020 Presidential Race

 “There are other great candidates out there, many of them personal friends of mine,” Sanders told the panelists back in November.
 “But what I think is most important right now is that Trump be defeated…and that we as a nation come together respectfully.”

-Back in 2015 when Sanders first announced his first run for president, he was treated as a bit of a joke.
-With his flyaway hair and his rumpled suit speaking to handful of reporters on a patch of grass about his far-left views, Sanders was considered a fringe candidate.
+Back in 2015, when Sanders first announced his first run for president, he was treated as a bit of a joke.
+With his flyaway hair and his rumpled suit speaking to a handful of reporters on a patch of grass about his far-left views, Sanders was considered a fringe candidate.
 However, his message and policy priorities have clearly had a huge impact on the electoral playing field, moving the window of acceptable topics for political discussion on a range of issues, from economic justice, the minimum wage, climate change, banking reform, and many more.
 Sanders also helped open the door for more progressive candidates like Alexandria Ocasio-Cortez to be elected to Congress.

 As the huge pool of Democratic candidates continues to scramble to adopt Sanders-like platform planks, however, it remains to be seen if Sanders himself will continue to stand out from the crowd.

 Either way, it’s certain that Sanders won’t be mistaken for a fringe candidate any longer.
-Harvard Harris polls, which come out every month, have repeatedly placed Sanders among the top three most-favored political figures in the nation, along with former President Barack Obama and former Vice President Joe Biden.
+Harvard Harris polls, which come out every month, have repeatedly placed Sanders among the top three most-favored political figures in the nation, along with former president Barack Obama and former vice president Joe Biden.